AmirYunus/GA_DSI_Project_3/README.md

 ## Problem Statement

 Suppose that a government agency wants to tackle the rise of fake news and scam in the community.
-We have proposed to use scrape reddit posts to help build our model.
+We have proposed to scrape reddit posts to help build our model.
 The agency aims the following:

 * At least a 95% accuracy for the training set
 * At least a 95% accuracy for a separate testing set, unseen by the model